kimtore/pms/config.md

 ```
 select toggle
 select visual
+select nearby <tag> [tag...]
 ```

-Manipulate tracklist selection. `visual` will toggle _visual mode_ and anchor the selection on the track under the cursor.
+Manipulate tracklist selection.

+`visual` will toggle _visual mode_ and anchor the selection on the track under the cursor.

 `toggle` will toggle selection status for the track under the cursor.
 If in visual mode when using `toggle`, the visual selection will be converted to manual selection, and visual mode switched off.

+`nearby` will set the visual selection to nearby tracks having the same specified _tags_ as the track under the cursor.
+If there is already a visual selection, it will be cleared instead.

 ### seek